OCC's Nursing Handbook

 In an effort to establish a culture of safety in the OCC nursing program, the Quality and Safety Committee has developed the Quality and Safety Reporting Tool and the Good Catch Program.
 These programs facilitate the reporting and analysis of quality and safety concerns that occur during clinical rotations.
 The data from both programs is used to identify trends and provide direction for process improvement, with the overall goal of improving the quality and safety of the clinical practice of students and faculty.

-To report incidents, complete and submit the appropriate form.
+To report incidents, use the QR code to complete the appropriate form.

 Section 8: Resources